 Admission to residence in the second and third years is done on the basis of an interview at the end of every academic year with a view to analyzing the academic commitment of the Student.
 This is also to facilitate other students living outside who perform well in their examinations to get an opportunity to be part of the residential life in campus.

 Priority for place in Residence is given to out-station candidates.
 If any vacancies remain, Junior Members from satellite towns or cities contiguous to Delhi, and subsequently those living in Delhi, will also are considered.
 The need of the candidate is an important criterion for the allotment of rooms, and the decision of the College on the relative gravity of need is final.

 Admission to Residence is only for one academic year at a time.
 Those allotted a place in Residence will be required to apply for re-admission for the subsequent year, before the deadline notified for such applications.
 No admission fees will be charged on subsequent applications.

 1.3 JOINING AND LEAVING RESIDENCE

 The academic session normally begins in the third week of July.
 Junior Members-in-Residence who are joining the first year must occupy their rooms by the afternoon of the first day of the academic year.
 Junior Member-in-Residence, along with their parents, must meet the tutors/wardens of their Blocks during the forenoon of the first day of the academic year, before moving into their rooms.
-Parents have to be personally present to sign the Residence Enrollment Form.
+Parents have to be personally present to sign the Residence Enrollment and Undertaking Forms.